 Students are expected to dress and present an appearance consistent with standards of good taste and appropriate for school and school events.
 Any dress or wearing of insignia which conveys the image of gang membership, supports the beliefs of hate groups, makes sexual innuendos, or promotes drugs, alcohol, or tobacco is inappropriate for school and is not allowed.
 Parents may be called to bring "a change of clothes" fitting for wear at St. Joseph School.
 Neat and clean appearance includes wearing a proper uniform and wearing it with pride.
-It also includes haircuts for boys that does not exceed the shirt collar.
+It also includes haircuts for boys that do not exceed the shirt collar or are held in a tail or bun..
 Natural hair colors are acceptable and anything beyond natural must be restored.